Improving financial wellbeing using behavioural science

 We don’t always act for our best interests

-There are a range of cognitive, social and psychological factors that may prevent people from using their financial knowledge to make sound financial decisions to manage their future.
+There are a range of factors that may prevent people from using their financial knowledge to make sound financial decisions to manage their future.

-One of these factors is the intention-action gap – a disagreement between what people say they plan to do and what they actually do.
-This gap could result in some people having the intention to act but failing to do so, even when it is beneficial for them to take action.
+One of these factors is the intention-action gap – a disagreement between what people say they plan to do (e.g. preparing for retirement) and what they actually do.
+This gap could result in some people having the intention to act but failing to do so, even when they understand the importance of taking action.

 Failing to act on pre-established intentions is especially common among those individuals who experience high levels of stress about their financial situation.